PaperStrike/Pjax/README.md

 ## CONTRIBUTING

-- ⇄ Pull requests and ★ Stars are always welcome!
+- ⇄ Pull requests and ★ Stars, always welcome!
 - For questions and feature requests, join our [Discussions](https://github.com/PaperStrike/Pjax/discussions).
 - For bugs, check the existing issues and feel free to open one if none similar.
 - Pull requests must pass all automatic checks.